mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 if (course.isPublished) return;
 ```

 But sometimes you know what you are doing, you're not recieving an input from the client, you just want to update a document, or perhaps multiple documents directly in the database.
 And that's what I'm going to show you in this lecture.
-So, instead of using the *findById()* method, we use the *updateOne* method.
-Now, the first argument here is a query or a filter object, so we can get the course with this
+So, instead of using the *findById()* method, we use the *updateOne()* method.
+Now, the first argument here is a query or a filter object, so we can get the course with this *{ _id: id }*.
+Or we can pass something more generic.
+We can get all the courses that are not published like this *{ isPublished: false }*.
+So with this, we can update multiple documents in one go.
+Now in this demo, we want to update a course with a particular id.
+So I'm going to use *{ _id: id }*.

+Now the second the second argument to the *updateOne()* method, is the *update* object.

 ```javascript